highfivecode/guides/index/DjangoCrashCourse.md

 ]
 ```

-Now that "named group" can be access in the corresponding view but passing the name as an argument:
+Now that "named group" can be access in the corresponding view by passing the name as an argument:

 **flashcards/views.py**
 ```python